jncraton/web-apps-cpsc2330/lectures/04-lists.md

 </ol>
 ```

+## Type

+- `a` for lowercase letters
+- `A` for uppercase letters
+- `i` for lowercase Roman numerals
+- `I` for uppercase Roman numerals
+- `1` for numbers (default)

 ## Exercise

-Create an ordered list for the top three reasons you chose to study at AU, ensuring the list starts at number 10.
+Create an ordered list of your top five favorite movies, starting from the fifth

 ## Description Lists